pyloid/docs/guides/autostart.md

-# Autostart
+# Auto Start

 You can use the `app.set_auto_start()` function to set whether the application should start automatically when the user logs in.
+The `app_name` of the Pyloid class is used as the key name for auto-start.

 ```python
 app.set_auto_start(True)  # Enable auto-start